vmware-archive/pcf-metrics-trace-example-golang/README.md

 ## Creating your own tracer apps

-To add tracing the following is neccesary:
+To add tracing the following is necessary:

 - Every subsequent request should have `X-B3-TraceId` and `X-B3-SpanId` headers with the values from the current request headers (see `/middlewares/proxy_middleware`)